In the event of a medical or other emergency:

 - Promptly investigate the injury or incident to determine the causes.

-- Report incidents to their supervisor and the OHS office as soon as possible and in written form (see Reporting Options below) within 24 hours.
+- Report incidents to their management and the OHS office as soon as possible and in written form (see Reporting Options below) within 24 hours.

 - Take appropriate corrective actions to prevent a recurrence.

-Report an Incident Online - this form will send an email to Risk Management for follow-up as deemed necessary.
+Report an Incident Online - this form will send an email to Risk Management and Occupational Health and Safety for follow-up.
+All injuries require an Incident Investigation Report.

-Near Miss Short Form Report - this form can be used by employees to document reported incidents to supervisors, then work with the Supervisor to determine if a further investigation is required.
+Near Miss Short Form Report - this form can be used by employees to document reported incidents to supervisors, then work with the Supervisor to determine if a further investigation is required using the investigation report below.
+All injuries require an Incident Investigation Report.

-Incident investigations are conducted to determine the causes of all incidents so that appropriate action can be taken to prevent recurrence.
+Incident investigations are not about placing blame.
+Investigations are conducted to determine the causes of all incidents so that appropriate action can be taken to prevent recurrence.
 The role of incident investigation in a health and safety program is prevention.
 Therefore, it is important to investigate not only the incidents that cause loss, but also near misses because of their potential if the circumstances had only been slightly different.

 The incident investigation process helps StFX look beyond what happened to discover why it happened.
-This allows us to identify and correct shortcomings in our OH&S system.
+This allows us to identify and correct shortcomings in our OHS system.
+The OHS office can assist with incident investigations and may take the lead on some investigations, depending on the nature and severity of the incident.

 - Take charge of the scene and make sure any injured are attended to.
 Do not disturb the scene except to remove the injured person or protect property against future damage.